-The day-to-day activities of the Compliance function are managed by Artex Risk Solutions (Gibraltar) Limited.
-Artex's Compliance activities are supervised by Colin Peters as Compliance function holder and Calpe's Risk & Audit Committee.
+The day-to-day activities of the Compliance function are managed by Robus Risk Services (Gibraltar) Limited Robus Compliance activities are supervised by Neil Jackman as Compliance function holder, and Calpe's Risk & Audit Committee.

 The Compliance function has sufficient authority and independence to carry out its functions on its own initiative without obstruction from management and other personnel members.